Hydraulic machinery: Filters

 Filters are an important part of hydraulic systems which removes the unwanted particles from fluid.
 Metal particles are continually produced by mechanical components and need to be removed along with other contaminants.

 Filters may be positioned in many locations.
 The filter may be located between the reservoir and the pump intake.
 Blockage of the filter will cause cavitation and possibly failure of the pump.
 Sometimes the filter is located between the pump and the control valves.
 This arrangement is more expensive, since the filter housing is pressurized, but eliminates cavitation problems and protects the control valve from pump failures.
 The third common filter location is just before the return line enters the reservoir.
 This location is relatively insensitive to blockage and does not require a pressurized housing, but contaminants that enter the reservoir from external sources are not filtered until passing through the system at least once.
-Filters are used from 7 micron to 15 micron depends upon the viscosity grade of hydraulic oil.
+Filters are used from 7 micron to 15 micron depending upon the viscosity grade of the hydraulic oil.